takathena/setup-pc/readme.md

 - Font Finder
 ## Used By

-This project is used by :
+This note is used by :

-- everyone
+- Me & Everyone

 ## Feedback